Manage finance within own area of responsibility in health and social care or children and young people's setting

 • 💡When evaluating expenditure, demonstrate impact on service outcomes, not just cost savings.

-• 💡Use specific examples from your own practice to illustrate your understanding of key concepts.
-For instance, describe a time you implemented a person-centred care plan and the positive outcomes it achieved.
+• 💡Use specific examples from your own practice or case studies to illustrate leadership theories.
+For instance, when discussing change management, describe a real change you implemented and how you addressed staff resistance.

-• 💡Link your answers to relevant legislation and frameworks, such as the Care Act 2014, Mental Capacity Act 2005, or CQC Key Lines of Enquiry.
-This shows you can apply theory to real-world settings.
+• 💡Link your answers to current legislation and regulatory frameworks.
+Mentioning the Care Act 2014 or CQC Key Lines of Enquiry (KLOEs) shows you understand the context and can apply theory to practice.

 Common Mistakes